stackmanoj/chatapp/README.md

-chat application using signalr with database in asp.net MVC
+Chat application using signalr with database in ASP.NET MVC

 In this application I want to show how to chatting in asp.net using SignalR.
 I show how to do a public and private chat.
 The chatting data will store in the database.